TheThingsArchive/python-app-sdk/README.rst

    discovery server to use in order to find back the address of the handler to which the application in registered.
 It needs to be provided as a ``discovery_address=value`` argument when calling the constructor.
+-  ``path_to_key=``: **string** this is the absolute path to the file which contains the key from which the token you wish to use, is signed.
+It needs to be provided as a ``path_to_key=value`` argument when calling the constructor.
 The constructor returns an **ApplicationClient** object set up with the application informations, ready to get the application registered on The Things Network.

 get
 ~~~